kentonv/home-container/README.md

 Yes.
 But, you can reduce risk by using different profiles to log into sensitive sites vs. suspicious sites.
 Each profile will only be able to see its own cookies.

-### What about running Chrome in a VM?
+### Why not use a VM?

 You could do that, but a VM is much more costly in terms of resources, and will likely run slower.
 The namespace approach has essentially zero performance overhead.

-### What about running Chrome under Docker (or some other "container" engine)?

-This would add a lot of complication for little gain.
-Normally the purpose of a container is to prevent an application from interacting with the rest of the system -- it gets its own copies of libraries, private IPC, etc. But you _want_ Chrome to interact with your desktop, and you _want_ it to be able to use your graphics drivers, etc. You really don't want it to have its own libraries.
-You just want to keep it away from sensitive files.
+Also, see the next question.

+### Why not use Docker/Rocket/OCI/LXC/etc.?

+Those container engines are meant for containerizing the _entire_ filesystem, not just your home directory.
+For desktop apps, that's not normally what you want: you actually want the app to communicate with the rest of your desktop, use the correct graphics drivers, etc.

-### What about using SELinux?
+### Why not use SELinux?

-SELinux can indeed achieve a similar effect to browser-cordon, using a very different approach.
-I generally feel more comfortable with the cordon approach, but this may be a matter of taste.
+SELinux implements access control, not containerization.
+You could perhaps use it to limit what apps can see your SSH keys, but you cannot use it to create an entirely new, empty workspace for an app or implement "profiles".

+You can, of course, stack SELinux policies on top of home-container for even more protection.

+### Why not use Firejail?

+[Firejail](https://github.com/netblue30/firejail) is a much more advanced attempt to solve similar problems.
+Unlike home-container, Firejail actually aims to be a sandbox that arbitrary code cannot break out of, and they have implemented quite a few measures in that direction.
+The project is definitely worth keeping an eye on as an eventual way to securely sandbox arbitrary apps.

+However, as it stands today, Firejail's sandboxing probably does not provide much practical security compared to home-container, because:

+* Out-of-the-box, Firejail's sandbox is not complete.
+For example, as of this writing, [they do not isolate X11](https://github.com/netblue30/firejail/issues/57).
+Any X app can arbitrarily keylog and spoof events to any other X app on the same desktop, making it trivial for a desktop app to break out of the sandbox.
+With careful setup involving `xpra` you might be able to make something secure, but there's a lot of complexity here that's easy to screw up.
+Usually, for sandboxing to be practical, you need a platform that is designed for it -- the web platform is, whereas the Linux desktop platform is not.

+* Currently, it is not possible to run Chrome inside a seccomp sandbox, as doing so would break Chrome's own ability to create its own sandbox, due to its current suid-sandbox approach.
+Therefore, Firejail's default configuration for Chrome does not set up much of a sandbox at all.
+(Chrome, of course, sets up its own seccomp sandbox internally.
+Chrome literally invented seccomp-bpf sandboxing.)

+Meanwhile, Firejail has some disadvantages vs. home-container:

+* Firejail configs appear to be blacklist-y rather than whitelist-y.
+If you have secrets stored in your home directory that Firejail doesn't know about, they won't be hidden.

+* home-container is small enough that you could actually review it line-by-line.
+Firejail is not.

-### Doesn't Chrome have its own sandbox?
+### Doesn't my browser have its own sandbox?

-Yes, and it's a good one.
+Yes.
 But, the web platform is large and complicated.

 For example, scripts loaded by HTML files on your hard drive (`file:` scheme) have the ability to read other files from the local drive.
-That means that Chrome's sandbox has to implement the ability for scripts to read files, and then has to implement policy to decide when they are allowed to do so.
+That means that your browser's sandbox has to implement the ability for scripts to read files, and then has to implement policy to decide when they are allowed to do so.
 That policy could have bugs.

 Or perhaps more likely, an extension might request local file access permission.
 If that extension has bugs, a malicious web site might trick it into uploading files from your system.

-`browser-cordon` is only a few hundred lines of C code with no dependencies.
-It implements a simple policy which can easily be reviewed in full.
-Using it adds an additional layer of defense in case of bugs in Chrome itself.
+`home-container` is only a few hundred lines of C code with no dependencies.
+It implements a simple policy which is easily understood and can easily be reviewed in full.
+Using it adds an additional layer of defense in case of certain types of bugs in the browser itself.
+It cannot defend against all browser bugs, but it can defend against at least some kinds of bugs actually seen in the wild.

 ### Does this mitigate arbitrary code execution exploits?

 Not really.

 A hypothetical memory bug in Chrome could still allow an attacker to execute code outside the Chrome sandbox.
-The code would still be stuck inside `browser-cordon`.
-However, if the attacker is aware of this, they likely could use any number of different Linux privilege escalation exploits to break out of it. `browser-cordon` currently does not install a seccomp filter nor set `NO_NEW_PRIVS` because doing so would break Chrome's own sandboxing (see next question), so cannot stop the kind of local privilege escalation exploits that are found in Linux on an almost weekly basis.
-Once the attacker has root privileges, they can trivially exit the cordon.
+The code would still be stuck inside `home-container`.
+However, if the attacker is aware of this, they likely could use any number of different Linux privilege escalation exploits to break out of it. `home-container` currently does not install a seccomp filter nor set `NO_NEW_PRIVS` because doing so would break Chrome's own sandboxing (see next question), so cannot stop the kind of local privilege escalation exploits that are found in Linux on an almost weekly basis.
+Once the attacker has root privileges, they can trivially exit the container.

-Of course, `browser-cordon` may provide some security-by-obscurity here: if the attacker does not expect to be stuck in a cordon, they probably won't know to break out of it.
+Of course, `home-container` may provide some security-by-obscurity here: if the attacker does not expect to be stuck in a container, they probably won't know to break out of it.

 ### Why does it need to be suid-root?

 Historically, setting up Linux mount namespaces has required root privileges.
 Because of this, Chrome itself uses a setuid binary to set up its own sandbox.

 However, since approximately kernel version 3.12, it is now possible to use "user namespaces" to create namespaces without root privileges.
 Unfortunately, though, inside such a user namespace, setuid binaries won't work, and therefore if we ran Chrome in such a namespace, Chrome's own sandbox would break.
-We obviously don't want that, therefore browser-cordon itself uses the setuid approach for now, to avoid breaking Chrome.
+We obviously don't want that, therefore home-container itself uses the setuid approach for now, to avoid breaking Chrome.

 The Chrome team is currently working on transitioning to user namespaces.
-Once they do, `browser-cordon` will be updated to no longer require suid-root (and could also perhaps enable seccomp filtering and `NO_NEW_PRIVS` as mentioned in the previous question).
+Once they do, `home-container` will be updated to no longer require suid-root (and could also perhaps enable seccomp filtering and `NO_NEW_PRIVS` as mentioned in the previous question).
 See: https://code.google.com/p/chromium/issues/detail?id=312380

-While I do not think `browser-cordon`'s suid privileges can be exploited, I nevertheless do not recommend installing `browser-cordon` as a suid binary on a multi-user machine with possibly-malicious users, as I have not been focusing on this threat model.
+While I do not think `home-container`'s suid privileges can be exploited, I nevertheless do not recommend installing `home-container` as a suid binary on a multi-user machine with possibly-malicious users, as I have not been focusing on this threat model.